-Anaam Licences: TIG's current beneficial ownership is 80%.
-TIG will fund all project expenditure until the completion of a bankable feasibility study.
-After completion of a bankable feasibility study each joint venture party (TIG and Bering Coal Investments Limited) is required to contribute to further project expenditure on a pro-rata basis, or Bering Coal Investments Limited has an option to progressively convert its 20% ownership to a 2% royalty of gross sales revenue.
+Amaam Licences: TIG's current beneficial ownership is 80%.
+TIG will fund all project expenditure until the Board of the JV Company approves a Decision to Mine (which TIG anticipates would occur after the completion of a bankable feasibility study) in accordance with the Amaam Shareholders Agreement.
+After the approval by the Board of the JV Company of the Decision to Mine, each joint venture party, TIG and Bering Coal Investments Limited (BCIL) is required to contribute to further project expenditure on a pro-rata basis, unless BCIL exercises it right to convert its 20% interest to a 2% royalty of gross sales revenue.
+If BCIL elects to participate in the relevant mining and development proposal, it will be subject to dilution and its 20% interest will convert progressively to a royalty of up to 2% gross sales revenue in the event it fails to meet cash calls.
 Siberian Tigers International Ltd is entitled to receive a royalty of 3% gross sales revenue from coal produced from within the Amaam licences.